 It seems that the explicit conscious thoughts that we can articulate are just the tip of our cognitive iceberg.
-The subconscious mind, introduced by Freud and still in the very early stages of exploration by neuroscience, remains mysterious and enigmatic.
+The subconscious mind, introduced by Freud with great literary aplomb, and still in the very early stages of exploration by neuroscience, remains mysterious and enigmatic.

 Intuition allows us make judgments in the blink of an eye without careful deliberation or systematic analysis of all the available facts.
 We trust our “gut” reactions and first impressions.
 They enable us to discern the sincerity of a conversation partner, read the prevailing ambience in a room or feel a sense of impending doom.
-These insights are palpable and we ignore them at our peril.
-They are only irrational in the sense that the cognitive fragments and experiential memories that support them remain largely hidden.
+These insights or early warning "survival" mechanisms are palpable and we ignore them at our peril.
+They are only irrational in the sense that the cognitive fragments (some of them non-linguistic) and experiential memories that support them remain largely hidden.

-What are the losses and/or gains when analysis and reason are abandoned in favor of intuition?
+- What are the some of the losses and/or gains when analysis and reason are abandoned in favor of intuition?

-How much of intuition can be attributed to hard wired instinct?
+- How much of intuition can be attributed to genetically-determined, "hard wired" instinct?

-Can intuition be attributed to pattern recognition and associative memory below the level of consciousness?
-Can we differentiate between intuition and emotion?
-Does this matter?
+- To what extent can intuition be attributed to solely to pattern recognition and associative memory below the level of consciousness?
+How does emotion come into play?

-Can intuition be honed?
+- Can intuition be honed?
 What is the relationship between learning and intuition?
-Does the trained musician, dancer or mathematician have richer insights in their respective fields?
+Does the trained musician, dancer or mathematician have richer insights than untrained individuals in their respective fields?

-When we make judgments in context are we relying mostly on intuition?
+- When we make complex judgments in context are we relying mostly on intuition?
 Is there a genetically determined ethical instinct?